GSA/digitalgov.gov/content/posts/2015-04-27-the-content-corner-the-content-wars.md

 LinkedIn has continued to grow their professional content offerings via their internal blog called [LinkedIn Marketing Solutions](http://marketing.linkedin.com/blog/) and by [spending $1.5 billion to acquire Lynda.com](http://www.cio.com/article/2911194/social-media/why-linkedin-spent-big-on-lynda-com.html).
 If they weren’t dominant already, LinkedIn is certainly close to being the singular digital platform for all professional growth and networking.
 As LinkedIn CEO Jeff Weiner put it, the acquisition allows LinkedIn to significantly “[change the way in which people connect to opportunity](https://press.linkedin.com/site-resources/news-releases/2015/linkedin-to-acquire-lyndacom).”

-# The Big Get {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-400-Social-engineering-concept-scanrail-iStock-Thinkstock-ThinkstockPhotos-148059517.jpg" alt="Social engineering concept" %}
+# The Big Get {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-400-Social-engineering-concept-scanrail-iStock-Thinkstock-ThinkstockPhotos-148059517.jpg" alt="Social engineering concept" caption="" >}}

 Facebook already holds significant power in the social media space by driving [one-quarter of all Internet referral traffic](http://contently.com/strategist/2015/01/26/in-one-chart-the-story-of-how-facebook-came-to-take-over-the-media-and-marketing-worlds/) along with 1.5 billion users, and they now want to leverage that strength to draw in existing publishers, starting with one of the most recognized: The New York Times.
 They are also in talks with [National Geographic and BuzzFeed](http://www.nytimes.com/2015/03/24/business/media/facebook-may-host-news-sites-content.html?_r=0).